Slot Fairness and Random Results

 1How RNG Works

-All modern video slots operate with the help of computer microchips programmed to generate random numbers.
-The Random Number Generator (RNG) spits between 1 and several billion random numbers every single second of the day and night.
+All modern video slots operate with computer microchips programmed to generate random numbers.
+The Random Number Generator (RNG) produces anywhere from one to several billion random numbers every second of every day.

-This happens even when no one is spinning the reels of the slot.
-The random number generation continues endlessly as long as the slot machine is plugged in.
-These random numbers determine the position of the reels when they come to rest.
+This process continues even when no one is spinning the reels.
+The random number generation continues endlessly as long as the slot machine is plugged in, and these numbers determine the stopping position of the reels.

-It is important to understand that the player is not initiating anything by the press of a button.
-The reels are set in motion for authenticity but the result has already been decided in the exact millisecond the spin button was pressed.
+It is important to understand that pressing the spin button does not trigger the outcome.
+The reels move for visual effect, but the result is determined in the exact millisecond the spin button is pressed.

-The RNG assigns a numerical value to each symbol the reels contain and uses sophisticated algorithms to produce the outcome of each spin.
-After you press the spin button, the RNG generates random numbers for each reel to determine what symbols appear on the reel grids.
-If any of the generated symbols match and align on a payline, the machine awards the corresponding payout.
+The RNG assigns a numerical value to each symbol on the reels and uses sophisticated algorithms to calculate the outcome of every spin.
+After you press spin, the RNG generates random numbers for each reel to decide which symbols appear on the grid.
+If the generated symbols align on a payline, the machine awards the corresponding payout.

-It is preprogrammed in a way so that the odds remain the same for each spin of the reels.
-The algorithms are so complex that the player cannot discern any predictable pattern in the occurrence of the outcomes.
-In essence, this means you are playing a random game.
+The system is programmed so that the odds remain the same on every spin.
+The algorithms are so complex that players cannot detect any predictable pattern in the results.
+In essence, you are playing a truly random game.

-Slot machines have no hot or cold cycles because the results are decided on a random principle.
-The RNG is preprogrammed to yield specific average payout percentages and hit frequencies in the long term.
+Slot machines have neither hot nor cold cycles because the outcomes are dictated by randomness.
+The RNG is configured to deliver specific average payout percentages and hit frequencies over the long term.

 2How RNG yields a payout?

-To give you a better idea of how an RNG yields a payout, let’s go through a simple scenario where you have a slot with three reels, twenty symbols on each reel, and twenty spaces.
+To illustrate how an RNG produces a payout, consider a slot with three reels, twenty symbols on each reel, and twenty spaces.
 Each reel contains 1 bell, 2 bars, 3 cherries, 4 plums, 5 lemons, and 5 oranges.

-The number of possible combinations here is 40 x 40 x 40 = 64,000.
-The RNG would assign a number to each symbol on the reel so that it has a total of 135 stops.
+The total number of possible combinations is 40 x 40 x 40 = 64,000.
+The RNG assigns a number to every symbol, giving the reel 135 total stops.

 Reel Symbol Total Stops for the Symbol Random Numbers for Symbol